Where are you based out of?

 What types of SAR dogs do you train?

-We primarily train and deploy airscent dogs.
-We also have self-directed specialty programs in Human Remains Detection (HRD) and Trailing (scent specific) training that members pursue independently.
+GSSD primarily trains and deploys airscent dogs.
+We also have self-directed specialty programs in Human Remains Detection (HRD) and Trailing (scent specific) training that members pursue independently as a secondary discipline after they've completed their initial training in airscent.

 What types of searches do you get official calls for?